fedecarg/jquery-paginate/README.md

 </style>
 ```

-Define an ID on the DOM element you want to paginate, for example: "listitems".
+Define an ID on the element you want to paginate, for example: "listitems".

 ```html
 <ul id="listitems">